 Recording Studio Mistakes Bands Make

-At TracksNY I see artists and musicians on a constant basis trying to work around assumptions that are only prohibiting them.
-Here are 3 common phrases I’ve heard at the studio.
+Artists and musicians are constantly trying to work around assumptions that only prohibit them.
+Below are 3 common phrases heard at the studio.

-This is all wrong, the click is your friend, a sherpa to guide you along the fear and anxious roller coaster of doing that full 3-5 min take.
+Wrong.
+The click is your friend.
+Consider it a sherpa guiding you along an anxious roller coaster of doing that full 3-5 min take.

-The click is never wrong.
+Also, the click is never wrong.
 It’s actually there to give you “breathing room”.
-If you want to push or pull back on the beat, that’s fine; the click is there to give you a place to reference and come back to.
+If you want to push or pull back on the beat, that’s fine.
+The click is there to give you a place to reference and come back to.

-Whether you’re multi-tracking or recording as a full group, the click is your foundation to build on.
-If you make a mistake and want to comp parts from a different section this is a breeze when built on a click.
+Whether you’re multi-tracking or recording as a full group, the click is your foundation to build upon.
+If you make a mistake and want to comp parts from a different section, this is a breeze when built on a click.
 If your band is multi-tracking piece by piece, the click is literally the key to success.

 Have you ever tried to play on a sloppy timed guitar track?
 It’s the beginning of the end.